 Specific Governor’s Health Sciences Academy objectives include:

-- Increase opportunities to earn nurse aide, practical nursing, and emergency medical technician and other board-approved credentials that validate the attainment of marketable knowledge and skills that provide competitive advantage when entering the work force or applying to postsecondary institutions;
+- Increase opportunities to earn nurse aide, practical nursing, and emergency medical technician and other board-approved credentials that validate the attainment of marketable knowledge and skills that provide competitive advantage when entering the workforce or applying to postsecondary institutions;

 - Provide career-relevant work-based learning experiences for students through strong partnerships with businesses and health care providers in the form of clinical experiences, internships, and career exploration business tours;

-- Increase high school graduation rates by establishing early relationships with students interested in healthcare professions and helping them develop academic and career plans outlining a clear pathway of coursework and learning opportunities aligned with their career goals;
+- Increase high school graduation rates by establishing early relationships with students interested in healthcare professions and helping them develop academic and career plans outlining a clear pathway of coursework and learning opportunities aligned with their career goals; and

 As a result of participating in the Governor’s Health Sciences Academy, students will: